B-SOUL-Studio/cli/README.md

 - [ ] Add feat: choice yarn/npm
 - [ ] Add feat: add page cmd(may)
 - [ ] Add feat: add component cmd(may)
+- [ ] Add feat: Commit code to GitHub and gitee at the same time

 ## Documents